 This blogging site provides professional knowledge of tungsten, molybdenum, tantalum, columbium to expand the markets for refractory metals.
 So if you want to know a bit more about refractory metals and related processed products, then please take a look through our blogs.

-Rhenium has been discovered for almost a century, but it is still an unfamiliar element to most of us.
+Rhenium Uses in Aerospace Rhenium has been discovered for almost a century, but it is still an unfamiliar element to most of us.
 It ranks 75th on the periodic table of the chemical elements and is the most recently discovered natural element.
-Rhenium is a silver-white metal with little natural content.
-Rhenium is less abundant in the earth’s crust […]
+In this article, we’ll take a look at the rhenium uses in aerospace. […]

 Rhenium is added to high-temperature superalloys that are used to make jet engine parts, using 70% of the worldwide rhenium production.
 Another major application is in platinum–rhenium catalysts, which are primarily used in making lead-free, high-octane gasoline.
 Nickel-based superalloys have improved creep resistance with the addition of rhenium.
 Alloys normally contain 3% or 6% rhenium. […]